Cape Town's Leafiest Pool Cover Market

 Constantia

 Constantia estates typically have larger pools (10x5m+) and significant tree canopy.
-Recommendation: Manual safety cover with reinforced drainage system (R34,000–R81,000), paired with a winter Solar Thermal Blanket (R11,000–R34,000).
-Total combined cost is dramatically less than an automatic system, and it handles leaf load with simple sweep-off maintenance.
+Recommendation: Manual safety cover with reinforced drainage system, paired with a winter Solar Thermal Blanket.
+This combination is dramatically more affordable than an automatic system, and it handles leaf load with simple sweep-off maintenance.

 Newlands

 Newlands' rainfall is notable — standard cover drainage is often insufficient.
 We specify upgraded drainage hole patterns: drainage every 400mm rather than the standard 600mm.
-The cost premium is small (R600–R1,200) and the cover lifespan extension is significant.
+This small upgrade significantly extends cover lifespan.

 Claremont and Rondebosch

 Older suburban properties with often-unusual pool shapes (kidney, free-form, Roman-end).
 These require custom-manufactured covers.
-Pricing typically lands in the upper range (R55,000–R81,000) due to custom manufacturing.
+Contact us for a quote tailored to your pool's unique shape.

 Bishopscourt and Wynberg